markkkx000/iot-smart-meter/README.md

 ESP32
 - main microcontroller for the energy measurement node.
 - functions as a client in the MQTT network that publishes telemetry data to the MQTT Broker (Raspberry Pi).
+- controls relay for remote switching of plugged in appliances.

 Raspberry Pi
 - hosts the MQTT Broker/Server.